rhyek/nestjs-practical-example/article/article.md

-# Node.js, DI, Layered Architecture, and TDD: A Practical Example
+# Node.js, DI, Layered Architecture, and TDD: A Practical Example (Part 1)

 ## Introduction

-I'm starting a series of articles that will demonstrate how to build a RESTful API in Node.js utilizing a Test-Driven Development (TDD) approach.
-In later publications the same app will serve as a base for implementing Continuous Integration (with Github Actions) and then finally Continuous Deployment with Infrastructure as Code (using Pulumi) targeting Azure and Kubernetes.
+I'm starting a two-part series of articles that will demonstrate how to build a RESTful API in Node.js utilizing a **Test-Driven Development (TDD)** approach.
+In future publications the same app will serve as a base for implementing Continuous Integration (with Github Actions) and then finally Continuous Deployment with Infrastructure as Code (using Pulumi) targeting Azure and Kubernetes.

 This first article will talk about [NestJS](https://nestjs.com/) which I think is currently the best choice for an enterprise-ready back-end framework due reasons including a well-defined and documented assortment of features and best-practices for implementing tried-and-true software design patterns as solutions to common tasks and problems.
-NestJS uses Express.js under the hood by default, so it's foundation is pretty solid.
+NestJS uses [Express.js](https://expressjs.com/) under the hood by default, so it's foundation is pretty solid.

-We will build a simple back-end for a TODO app and by the end of this article we will have seen what a typical project structure that enables/empowers TDD looks like including concepts such as **Dependency Inversion**, **Layered Architecture**, and **Repository and Unit Of Work**.
+We will build a simple back-end for a TODO app and by the end of this article we will have seen what a typical project structure that enables/empowers TDD looks like while discussing concepts such as **Dependency Inversion**, **Layered Architecture**, and **Repository and Unit Of Work** along with some code samples.
 I will try to provide some insight into specific approaches I take wherever it feels most useful.

+While in this article we'll see examples of **Unit Tests**, **Integration Tests** and in general the subject of **Test-Driven Development** will be the primary focus of part 2 of this series.

 The complete source code is available at https://github.com/rhyek/nestjs-practical-example.